 Customer Service Hub

 For some time, Dynamics 365 has been developing into a customer service tool.
 The launch of the Customer Service Hub will cement this by bringing key features together.
-This includes the ability to log and track cases, tag key customer communications (emails, recorded calls etc.) against case records and manage customers based on pre-defined service level agreements.
-And with the addition of the timeline feature, which presents a linear view of interactions allowing users to get up to speed quickly with accounts, it is a truly valuable addition to the platform.
+This includes the ability to log and track cases, tag key customer communications (emails, recorded calls etc.) against case records, and manage customers based on pre-defined service level agreements.
+The addition of the timeline feature, which presents a linear view of interactions allowing users to get up to speed quickly with accounts, will also benefit users of the platform.